fantastech/notifier/README.txt

 == Description ==

-[WA Notifier](https://wanotifier.com) is the world's first and only FREE WordPress plugin that allows you to **send unlimited WhatsApp broadcast messages** and **transactional notifications** (like WooCommerce order notifications) right from your WordPress backend using **WhatsApp's official Cloud API**!
+[Notifier](https://wanotifier.com) is the world's first and only FREE WordPress plugin that allows you to **send unlimited WhatsApp broadcast messages** and **transactional notifications** (like WooCommerce order notifications) right from your WordPress backend using **WhatsApp's official Cloud API**!

 WhatsApp recently launched it's [Cloud API](https://developers.facebook.com/docs/whatsapp/cloud-api/overview) to let businesses send WhatsApp messages to customer using their official API.
 Before this if you had to send bulk WhatsApp messages or notifications, there were only two ways to do it: